-If they don’t run promotions, they risk losing market share to rival firms.
-It’s better for them to be competitive, even though some customers (like me and you) will exploit their offers in the form of matched betting.
+They risk losing market share to rival firms if they don’t run promotions.
+It’s best for them to be competitive, even though some customers (like you and me) will exploit their offers in the form of matched betting.

 This problem didn’t exist for them 20 years ago.
 Before the introduction of betting exchanges, you couldn’t match bets and take advantage of offers.

-Some people say matched bettors don’t hit their profits enough for them to worry.
-In general though, most bookmakers monitor accounts and if they suspect that you’re abusing bonuses, they may choose to restrict your account.
+Some say matched bettors don’t hit their profits enough for them to worry.
+In general, though, most bookmakers monitor accounts, and if they suspect that you’re abusing bonuses, they may choose to restrict your account.
 This is known as gubbing.

 Matched betting IS NOT a get-rich-quick scheme.

-Provided you’re 18+ years of age and live in the UK, matched betting is a perfectly legal and legitimate way of earning some extra cash in your spare time.
+Provided you’re 18+ years of age and live in the UK, matched betting is a legal and legitimate way to earn extra cash in your spare time.

-Not only that, gambling winnings in the UK are not subject to tax, so any profit you make is completely tax-free!
+Not only that, gambling winnings in the UK are not subject to tax, so any profit you make is entirely tax-free!